mariebuysse/Spiroplasma-human-infections_ms/README.md

->This repository details command lines used in the production of the "**TITLE**" manuscript.
+>This repository details command lines used in the production of the "**A unique evolutionary lineage of *Spiroplasma ixodetis* associated with infantile cataracts and adult febrile illness in Europe**" manuscript.

 ### Table of contents
 - [1.
 Retrieving *Spiroplasma* genomes from biological samples](#1-retrieving-spiroplasma-genomes-from-biological-samples)